-Obtaining mine operating permits for the Long Valley Project may be more difficult than normal due to the Long Valley Project's location in California and proximity to the town of Mammoth Lakes, California, where the predominant source of revenue is derived from tourism.
+Obtaining mine operating permits for the project may be more difficult than normal due to the project's location in California and proximity to the town of Mammoth Lakes, California, where the predominant source of revenue is derived from tourism.
 The main anticipated issues relating to the future development of a mining operation at Long Valley would likely be the impact on the current tourism-based economy and particularly the potential visual impacts, impacts to ground water in the area, and the use and containment of cyanide solutions.
-At this stage of the Long Valley Project these potential impacts have not been quantified.
+At this stage of the project these potential impacts have not been quantified.

-The Long Valley Mineral Resources are located approximately 1.5 miles north of the Hot Creek fish hatchery operated by the California Department of Wildlife.
-At this stage of the Long Valley Project, any potential impacts the fish hatchery may have on permitting or development of the Long Valley Project have not been quantified.
+The Long Valley gold resources are located approximately 1.5 miles north of the Hot Creek fish hatchery operated by the California Department of Wildlife.
+At this stage of the project, any potential impacts the fish hatchery may have on permitting or development of the project have not been quantified.

-The Long Valley property is contained entirely within the early Pleistocene Long Valley caldera, which was formed about 760,000 years ago.
+The Long Valley property is contained entirely within the late Pleistocene Long Valley caldera, which was formed about 760,000 years ago.
 Repeated eruption of dacite and rhyodacite from vents on the southwest rim of the caldera 220,000 to 50,000 years ago formed Mammoth Mountain, a dome complex.
-The USGS monitors the area for volcanic activity, and does not have an advisory or watch alert level for the caldera.
-The authors believe that this is a low-level risk in a short period of time, like the time needed to develop and mine the Long Valley Project.
-If the mine would last for 100,000 years the risk would increase.
+The USGS monitors the area for volcanic activity and does not have an advisory or watch alert level for the caldera.
+The authors believe that this is a low-level risk in the short period of time needed to develop and mine the project.